jackheuberger/gameglass/README.md

 I am _formerly_ an XBOX employee, and one of my responsibilities was making sure that new cloud title launches went according to plan.
 This was a manual process and occasionally things would get dropped.

-This project (which I started in my free time before I was laid off) was meant to be a way for us internally to get an "external view" of what end users saw that we could integrate into our alerting systems to detect if something was wrong.
+This project (which I started in my free time before I was laid off) was meant to be a way to easily get an "external view" of what users saw on the clients, so that we could data into our alerting systems if something went wrong.
+For example, we'd want to fire an alert if something like Halo 5 wasn't streamable for ultimate users.

 ## How it works

-1. **Enumerate** the full cloud catalog via the "All games" SIGL collection that backs `play.xbox.com/gallery/all-games` (`catalog.gamepass.com/sigls/v2`), unioned with every subscription plan.
+1. **Enumerate** the full cloud catalog via the "All games" SIGL that backs `play.xbox.com/gallery/all-games` (`catalog.gamepass.com/sigls/v2`), unioned with every subscription plan.
 2. **Enrich** each title via `catalog.gamepass.com/v3/products` for its xCloud programs, Game Pass metadata, price, and `XCloudTitleId`.
-3. **Classify** each (game, tier) pair by joining the streaming *programs* (which tiers *can* stream with an entitlement) with *pass metadata* (which tiers *include* it for free).
+3. **Classify** each (game, tier) pair by joining the streaming *programs* (which tiers can stream with an entitlement) with *pass metadata* (which tiers *include* it for free).
 Neither signal alone is sufficient.
 4. **Commit** the snapshot (`data/games.json`), the change log (`data/changes.jsonl`), and the scan audit log (`data/runs.jsonl`), then